 At the invitation of Boie, Voss went to the University of Göttingen in 1772, where he studied theology (briefly) and philology, his studies encompassing both classical and modern languages, and became one of the leading spirits in the famous Göttinger Hain or Dichterbund, a group of young poets.
 In 1774 Boie made over to him the editorship of the Musenalmanach, which he continued to issue for several years until 1800.
 He married Boie’s sister Ernestine in 1777.

 In 1778 Voss was appointed rector of the school at Otterndorf, Hanover.
-In 1781, after the publication of several treatises, he produced a German-language text for Homer’s Odyssey.
+In 1781, after the publication of several treatises, he produced a German-language text for Homer’s Odyssey using German hexameter verses.
 This work made the poem national with the Germans.
+In 24 songs consisting of 12,110 hexameter verses, the Odyssey tells the story of how the king of Ithaca, after the Trojan War, which lasted for ten years, wandered through adverse winds on his journey home, wandered around for another ten years, and finally returned home unrecognized as a beggar after many adventures.

 Voss published his collected poems in 1802.
 As a lyricist he wrote mainly songs, odes, elegies, and pastoral idylls in the style of the ancients and of the German Neoclassical poet Friedrich Klopstock.
 Voss’s idyll Luise (1795), which portrays with naturalistic ease the life of a country pastor’s family, inspired Goethe to write Hermann und Dorothea.
 His poems were often set by contemporary composers such as C.P.E.
 Bach, Johann Friedrich Reichardt, and Johann Abraham Peter Schulz, and also later composers such as Felix Mendelssohn, Carl Maria von Weber, and Johannes Brahms.
 Many of his poems and settings of them were published in the Musenalmanach.